HumanSignal/label-studio/docs/source/guide/prompts_overview.md

 ### Text classification

-At present, the Prompts feature supports text classification labeling tasks.
+At present, the Prompts feature only supports text classification labeling tasks.

 Text classification is the process of assigning predefined categories or labels to segments of text based on their content.
 This involves analyzing the text and determining which category or label best describes its subject, sentiment, or purpose.
 The goal is to organize and categorize textual data in a way that makes it easier to analyze, search, and utilize.